By:

 5. Publish regularly

 This seems simple, but it deserves repetition.
-We recommend that you publish three articles per week.
-To meet this number, your content manager must be an excellent planner with excellent time management skills.
-Companies that are successful with They Ask, You Answer commit to regular content production for the long term.
+We recommend you publish three articles per week.
+To achieve this number, your content manager must be an excellent planner with excellent time management skills.
+Companies that are successful with Endless Customers commit to regular, long-term content production.

 Because each individual piece of content takes more than a week to produce, they always have to juggle multiple pieces at different stages of the process.